robocode-dev/tank-royale/buildDocs/docs/tutorial/getting-started.md

 Commands for moving, turning, scanning, firing, etc. are sent to the server as an _intent_ for each turn.

-> Note that the official bot API sends the _bot intent_ to the sever behind the scenes, so you do not need to worry
+> Note that the official bot API sends the _bot intent_ to the server behind the scenes, so you do not need to worry
 > about this yourself, unless you are creating your own Bot API.

 With each turn, the bot automatically receives updated information about its new and current state, e.g. new position